CareTrust REIT (NASDAQ:CTRE) Updates FY 2021 Earnings Guidance

-CareTrust REIT (NASDAQ:CTRE) updated its FY 2021 earnings guidance on Monday.
+CareTrust REIT (NASDAQ:CTRE) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.490-$1.500 for the period.
 The company issued revenue guidance of -.

+CareTrust REIT (NASDAQ:CTRE) last posted its earnings results on Sunday, November 7th.
+The real estate investment trust reported $0.23 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.20 by $0.03.
+CareTrust REIT had a net margin of 40.04% and a return on equity of 8.11%.
+During the same quarter last year, the company earned $0.34 earnings per share.
+Research analysts forecast that CareTrust REIT will post 1.5 earnings per share for the current fiscal year.

-A number of research firms recently issued reports on CTRE.
-Zacks Investment Research raised shares of CareTrust REIT from a hold rating to a buy rating and set a $24.00 price target for the company in a research note on Tuesday, November 2nd.
-Robert W. Baird began coverage on shares of CareTrust REIT in a research note on Thursday, October 7th.
+CTRE has been the subject of a number of research reports.
+Royal Bank of Canada downgraded shares of CareTrust REIT from an outperform rating to a sector perform rating in a research note on Wednesday, August 11th.
+Robert W. Baird initiated coverage on shares of CareTrust REIT in a research note on Thursday, October 7th.
 They issued an outperform rating and a $23.00 price target for the company.
-Finally, Royal Bank of Canada downgraded shares of CareTrust REIT from an outperform rating to a sector perform rating in a research note on Wednesday, August 11th.
-Two analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of Buy and an average price target of $24.38.
+Finally, Zacks Investment Research raised shares of CareTrust REIT from a hold rating to a buy rating and set a $24.00 price target for the company in a research note on Tuesday, November 2nd.
+Two equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Buy and an average target price of $24.38.

-The company also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th were issued a dividend of $0.265 per share.
-This represents a $1.06 dividend on an annualized basis and a dividend yield of 4.97%.
-The ex-dividend date was Wednesday, September 29th.
-CareTrust REIT’s payout ratio is 137.66%.

 A hedge fund recently raised its stake in CareTrust REIT stock.
-Morgan Stanley increased its stake in CareTrust REIT, Inc. (NASDAQ:CTRE) by 74.4% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 720,863 shares of the real estate investment trust’s stock after purchasing an additional 307,505 shares during the quarter.
-Morgan Stanley owned 0.74% of CareTrust REIT worth $16,746,000 at the end of the most recent quarter.
+Morgan Stanley lifted its position in shares of CareTrust REIT, Inc. (NASDAQ:CTRE) by 74.4% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 720,863 shares of the real estate investment trust’s stock after acquiring an additional 307,505 shares during the period.
+Morgan Stanley owned approximately 0.74% of CareTrust REIT worth $16,746,000 as of its most recent filing with the Securities & Exchange Commission.
 Hedge funds and other institutional investors own 85.14% of the company’s stock.

 CareTrust REIT, Inc operates as real estate investment company, which engages in the ownership, acquisition, and leasing of healthcare-related properties.
 It offers independent living, memory care, and assisted, and skilled nursing facilities.
 The company was founded on October 29, 2013 and is headquartered in San Clemente, CA.